jluby127/jluby127.github.io/research.md

 <br>

-I work with [Prof. Paul Robertson](https://faculty.sites.uci.edu/robertson/) on a variety of projects, such as:
+I work with [Paul Robertson](https://faculty.sites.uci.edu/robertson/) on a variety of projects, such as:

 <strong>Building a Better Periodogram:</strong>